 No one wants overdone latkes, burnt oil or crispy hash brown shreds.
 If you are new to pan frying, keeping your oil from burning can be a learning curve.
 Here is my advice:

 - A dry potato mixture means a better brown and less sog.
-After soaking the potatoes, which reduces starch and prevents them from oxidizing (turning brown), you’ll need to dry them.
-My favorite way is to wring them out in a tea towel.
+After soaking the potatoes, which reduces potato starch and prevents them from oxidizing (turning brown), you’ll need to dry them.
+My favorite way is to wring them out in a tea towel or dry kitchen towel.
 Do this in small batches to get the most benefit.
 The next way is to place them between several layers of paper towels and press down.

 - Most recipes use olive oil, which has the lowest of smoke points.
 Any other neutral with a high smoke point oil like canola, peanut or vegetable oil can be swapped for a lower risk of burning.
 Raw olive oil does have a distinct (and delicious) flavor, but after being heated, that intense earthiness disappears and it is considered to be neutral, so the oil swap won’t make a huge difference.